Connecticut Forest Products

 Use the CT Grown Forest Products Map to locate producers.
 You can view all products or search for specific products, such as "cedar posts" or "kiln-dried lumber".

 The Connecticut Grown Program began in 1986, with the introduction of the now familiar green and blue logo to identify agricultural products grown in the state.

 In January 2011, the Department of Energy and Environmental Protection (DEEP) and the Department of Agriculture (DOA) reached an historic agreement to include products from Connecticut's forests in this widely known program.

 Connecticut is a state rich in forest resources.
-The wide variety of products that come from its forests include:
+The wide variety of timber and non-timber forest products that come from its forests include:

 - timbers and beams,

 Wood from Connecticut's trees is also used in the manufacturing of items as wide ranging as:

 - specialty items, such as the masts of tall ships and wooden boat timber.

 Requirements within the Connecticut Grown Forest Products Program assure that "Connecticut Grown" forests are managed in a sustainable and responsible manner.

 The Connecticut Grown Forest Products Program is administered by the Division of Forestry in cooperation with the Connecticut Department of Agriculture.